 The description of regional electricity crisis scenarios as mentioned in Article 12 must follow the following template.
-The scenario must be sufficiently detailed and specific for each TSO to individually evaluate the relevance.
+The scenario must be sufficiently detailed and specific for each TSO to individually evaluate its relevance.

 Item Information to provide

 Name of the scenario

 Description of Initial Condition of the system relevant to the scenario

 Initiating event(s) and chain of event(s)

 Time horizon for evaluation (years)

 Season(s) of the year when the scenario is relevant and type of load

 Evolution of the crisis scenario

 Broad geographical area

 Description of possible impacts

-Potential for cross-border dependencies
+Potential for cross-border and cross-regional dependencies

-Other important information related to the scenario
+Item Information to provide Other important information related to the scenario